jdaio/launchpad-wp/README.md

 ### Development

+**Primary Scripts:**

-* `npm run start` - Runs Launchpad in its default state of processing CSS, JS and HTML.
+-   `npm run dev` - Starts Launchpad in development mode (include unminified CSS and JS with maps and start browserSync).
-* `npm run styles` - Compiles, autoprefixes and minifies SCSS.
+-   `npm run prod` - Compiles theme to distribution directory.

+**Component Scripts:**

-* `npm run scripts:build` - Bundles scripts.
+-   `npm run src:dev` - Copies source files to theme build directory.
+-   `npm run styles:dev` - Processes SCSS, generates sourcemaps and copies to build directory.
-* `npm run scripts:dev` - Bundles scripts and activates file watcher for changes.
+-   `npm run scripts:dev` - Bundles scripts, generates sourcemaps, copies scripts to build directory.
-* `npm run images` - Minifies and processes images.
+-   `npm run images:dev` - Optimizes images and copies to build directory.
-* `npm run clearCache` - Clears out the image cache, forcing each image to be regenerated the next time `npm run images` is run.
-* `npm run translations` - Processes translation files for theme use.
+-   `npm run includes:dev` - Copies included files to build directory.

-### Releases

-Launchpad uses [Release-it](https://github.com/release-it/release-it) for it's package release and versioning workflow.

-**Note:** *This part is still under development for now, but it shouldn't take much to get it working yourself if you absolutely need it.*

-* `npm run log` - Updates the project Changelog.
-* `npm run release` - Releases a new version of the project on Github and bumps project version number.
-* `npm run release-minor` - Releases the latest project as a minor (*.x.x) update.
-* `npm run release-major` - Releases the latest project as a major (x.*.*) update.
-* `npm run release-dry` - Runs release it as a dry run, showing the interactivity and the commands it *would* execute.
-* `npm run release-beta` - Releases the latest project as a pre-release (beta) version.
+To run the individual tasks for production, simply replace `:dev` with `:prod` and the respective files will be minified without sourcemaps and/or optimized and copied to the distribution directory.

 ## To Do

-* Update Gulp workflow to improve development between "development" and "production" environments.
-* Utilize argument-based commands to minimize the number of needed script commands.
-* Complete release-it features.
+-   [ ] Implement proper versioning and auto-changelog.
+-   [ ] Implement automatic WP translations.
+-   [ ] Implement automatic replacement for package names in PHP.

 ## License